bigos81/BetterNSTTS/README.md

 needs to go to WoW addon folder.
 Just dump those files into ```_retail_/Interface/Addons``` under ```BetterNSTTS``` folder (as in the archive).

-Alternatively use the CurseForge add-on page: https://www.curseforge.com/wow/addons/better-northern-sky-tts
+Alternatively use the CurseForge add-on page: https://www.curseforge.com/wow/addons/better-northern-sky-tts (currently under review, so if you hit 404 - it's not yet approved).

 # How to test it?
 It's pretty easy.
 NSRT has a nice feature to test TTS, and we'll use it.